goabstract/Marketing-for-Engineers/README.md

 * [Everything You Wanted to Know About Email CTA Buttons](https://explore.reallygoodemails.com/everything-you-wanted-to-know-about-email-cta-buttons-98807ab98806) by Really Good Emails.

 ### :fearful: Cold emails
 Most people hate cold outreach and everything connected to the direct sales.
 However, smart user-oriented cold emails can give you new users, partners or recommendations.
 I used this technique for getting feedback on early [Flawless App](https://flawlessapp.io/).
 On everage, 25% of people answered on my cold emails. 😟 I was afreid, that people will write me: "go fucking away with your spam!"
 But, nobody did it.
 The worst answer was: "not interested".
 So, there is no reason to avoid cold email marketing!

-You can star from looking on [Sales Email Templates](https://attach.io/sales-email-templates/) from attach.io team.
+* You can star from looking on [Sales Email Templates](https://attach.io/sales-email-templates/) from attach.io team.
+* Learn from people, who run cold email campaings, like this: [10 cold email tips I used to get 60,000 signups] by Dunja Lazić.

 Useful tools:
 * [Norbert](https://www.voilanorbert.com/) for finding emails.
 It gives you 50 free email searches once you create an account.